 11.36.2 TDD beamforming

-Upon receipt of an MLME-TDD-BF-TRAINING.request primitive, a DMG STA shall act as TDD beamforming initiator and shall undertake beamforming training with the STA indicated by the PeerSTAAddress parameter according to the procedures defined in 10.39.10.
-This training shall start by the time indicated in the BeamformingStartTimestamp parameter with a transmission of TDD SSW in TDD slots.
+Upon receipt of an MLME-TDD-BF-TRAINING.request primitive, a DMG STA shall assume the role of TDD beamforming initiator, andbased on the BFType parameter, the initiator shall undertake TDD Individual beamforming training or TDD Group Beamforming training with the STA(s) indicated by the PeerSTAAddress parameter according to the procedures defined in 10.39.10.
+The beamforming procedure shall start at the time indicated by the BeamformingStartTimestamp parameter.

 Upon receipt of the MLME-SCAN.request primitive with the ScanType parameter set to TDD passive, a DMG